 The other response is the possibility of entertaining the idea that things might work out and that we are called to reach out to others.
 Those Emmaus disciples reached out to Jesus, still a stranger to them, and invited him to eat with them and stay the night in the local inn, as it was already getting dark.
-They offered a welcome to this stranger—might we do the same.
-He stayed with them, and, in the breaking of bread, they suddenly recognized him.
+They offered a welcome to this stranger—might we do the same?
+He stayed with them, and they suddenly recognized him in the breaking of bread.

 How’s your faith doing today?

 There are times when we are so affected by things of this world; illness, relationships gone wrong, unemployment or underemployment, war, famine, pestilence, death, the coronavirus, that we begin to wonder if God really meant it when He said, “Never will I leave you; Never will I forsake you.”

 Most of us know those words were written in the book of Hebrews, the 19th book of the canon of the NT, but they actually had their origin in the OT.

 In the book of Deuteronomy, Moses was addressing the people of Israel.
 They were nearing the end of their wandering in the desert, and Moses was nearing the end of his life.
 He knew that there would still be struggles and battles ahead for the people whom he had led to the brink of the Promised Land, and he spoke these words: